Covid: Downing Street denies Boris Johnson lockdown party claim

 "A small number of staff required to be in work remained in the Downing Street garden for part of the afternoon and evening."

+A spokesperson for the former health secretary also told the BBC: "There is no suggestion that Mr Hancock did anything wrong.

+"He arrived in Downing Street that day at around 16:40 to give a press conference, which took place between 17:00 and 17:53.

-A spokesperson for Mr Hancock told the newspapers that after the press conference had finished at around 5:53pm, he had debriefed his own advisers and went to the Downing Street garden to debrief the prime minister.
+"After that he debriefed his team, then went to the Downing Street garden to debrief the prime minister.

-"He left Downing Street at 6.32pm and went back to the Department for Health and Social Care," the spokesman said.
+"He left Downing Street at 18:30 and went back to his department."